sushil-up/Next-Auth/README.md

-# NextAuth Integration in Next.js with an providers
+# Integrating NextAuth Providers in a Next.js Application
 This project demonstrates how to implement authentication in a Next.js application using NextAuth.
 It integrates multiple OAuth providers including Google, Twitter, and GitHub to enable secure and convenient user sign-ins.

 ## About NextAuth js